iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

 --------------------------

 The first step in our conversion is to make all variables binary.
-There are some ways to do this, but we will focus on the most straightforward ones.
+There are many other ways to encode to do this, each with their own pros and cons.
+For reasons of scope, we will focus on the (in my opinion) most straightforward ones: one-hot and binary expansion.
+But there are great surveys in the literature about all methods.[@qubojl] [@tamura_performance_2021]

-### One-hot encoding
+### One-Hot Encoding

-This an old friend for anyone who did some machine learning.
+This is an old friend for anyone who's ever done some machine learning.
 The idea is to create disjoint states representing each possible value together with a restriction that only one of them can be "on" at a time.